stamkovs/online-shop/README.md

 property.encryption.key=${encryption.key}
 >

-Now in the top bar you should see the DbMigrationApplication and click on it to edit the configuration.
+Now since you tried to start the DbMigrationApplicaiton, in the top bar next to Build Project i.e the green hammer icon, you should see the DbMigrationApplication and click on it to edit the configuration.
 There we need to set up the Environment variables and you can copy the below line but we will need to adjust it a little bit.

 >db.name=online_shop;db.username=sa;db.password=<your-encrypted-password>;encryption.key=<your-encryption-key>
 >
 So online_shop is the db name we created in previous steps, sa is the default username that we created during the sql server connection installing.
 You might wonder now how to get the encrypted password.
 Well I have added a test in my code for this.
-Navigate to EncryptDbPasswordTest class, set the ENCRYPTION_KEY to be same as value you entered or will enter in the environment variables above, and enter your db connection password (that you set during installation of the mssql server) in the field DB_PASSWORD.
+Navigate to EncryptDbPasswordTest class, set the ENCRYPTION_KEY to be same as the value you entered or will enter in the environment variables above, and in the field DB_PASSWORD enter your plain db connection password (that you set during installation of the mssql server).
 Now you are set and you need to run the encryptPassword() test.
 With that you should receive your encrypted password in the console window in the IDE.
 Copy and paste that value in the environment variables for the field db.password and you should be completely fine to run the db migration now.

-You should see something like this in the console which means the migration run successfully, and if you open the database via sql management studio you should see the new tables there as well.
+You should see something like this in the console which means the migration run successfully, and if you open the database via sql management studio you should see that new tables are added to the database.

 ```sh
 2020-10-12 17:12:32.529  INFO 9232 --- [           main] c.s.o.s.f.service.DbMigrationService     : === Data migration - FINISH ===